Jan Hempel: European Diving Championships

 In the European Diving Championships, Hempel had an illustrious career winning silver in 1987 in Strasbourg, France, bronze in 1989 in Bonn, Germany, gold in 1993 in Sheffield, England, and silver in 1995 in Vienna, Austria.

 In 1997 in Seville, Spain, Hempel finally won a European highboard diving gold 10 years after taking the first of three silvers on the 10-meter board.

 Hempel had been suffering from influenza for three days and considered pulling out of the competition.
 But he decided against it and was rewarded with the gold.
 "I'm happy it worked out at the sixth attempt", said Hempel.
 During the competition, he scored a rare perfect 10 mark.

 After taking the silver in 1987, 1989 and 1995 and bronze in 1993, he had finally added a highboard gold to the European three-meter springboard gold he won in 1993.

 At the 2003 Arena Diving Champions Cup in Stockholm, Sweden, Hempel, now 32, was described as the man "who wrote diving history", citing the second best dive of all time in the Diving Champions Cup 3m finals performing a back 11/2 somersault with 31/2 twists in Vienna 1993, for a fantastic 87.36 points.

 Synchronized diving

 With Meyer, the synchronized pair continued to compete in the event at the World Championships, through at least 2001.
 They also competed separately on the men's 10 m platform.
 Hempel placed 4th at the 2001 Goodwill Games.

 Personal life

 Hempel is a father of two.
 In summer of 2022, he was diagnosed with Alzheimer's disease.

 Sexual abuse allegations against coach

-In August 2022, Hempel revealed that his long-term coach Werner Langer sexually abused him over the course of 14 years.
+In August 2022, Hempel revealed that his long-term coach Werner Langer sexually abused him over the course of 14 years, commenting: "I was abused by my coach.
+He never missed a moment to give free rein to his desires...
+I just know that in the end I let him get away with it, because he would say things like: 'If you do that, you'll have the afternoon off.'"
 When he finally informed the German Swimming Association (DSV) they relieved the coach from duty but did not make the reason public or bring criminal charges.

 In March 2023, media reported that Hempel was suing the DSV for compensation.